scalegenius/pg_bitemporal/docs/pg_bitemporal_reference.md

-be updated, separated by commas p_list_of_values  -  a list of updated values, separated by commas. p_search_fields - the list of fields used in the WHERE clause p_search_values TEXT - the list of values for the search fields p_effective - effective range of the update p_asserted - assertion for the update
+be updated, separated by commas p_list_of_values  -  a list of updated values, separated by commas. p_search_fields - the list of fields used in the WHERE clause p_search_values  - the list of values for the search fields p_effective - effective range of the update p_asserted - assertion for the update

-Example:
+Example 1:

 Update future effective period asserted immediately.